-The Korat, also known as the Si-Sawat, is a stunning cat breed originating from ancient Thailand.
+The Korat, also known as the Si-Sawat, is a stunning cat breed that originated in Thailand over 900 years ago.
 Known by its distinctive silver-tipped blue-gray coat and heart-shaped face, this cat has won countless admirers for its looks as well as its unique personality.
 It's considered a symbol of good luck in its native Thailand.

 Weight: 6 to 10 pounds